awlondon/SBDT/README.md

 SBDT is a unifying framework exploring the sphere as the basis of geometry, cognition, and design.
 It spans architecture, AI cognition, and quantum information.

+## Documentation
+The repository's primary resources live in the `docs/` directory:

 - [Vision](docs/vision.md)
 - [Research Areas](docs/research.md)
 - [Applications](docs/applications.md)